SUMMARY

 - The World Resources Institute (WRI) have outlined how recent lobbying campaigns and industry action in the US have allowed less sustainable aviation fuels to be eligible for tax credits.
 Read that analysis here.

 Our aviation programme focuses on Europe as a key region where action on addressing the climate impact of aviation is needed through scaling high integrity synthetic SAF, challenging dominant industry narratives and accelerating zero emission flight.
-The US is an influential global player in the SAF space, and its regulatory framework is actively shaping investment and action in Europe and beyond which this briefing aims to summarise.
+The US is an influential global player in the SAF space, and its regulatory framework is actively shaping investment and action in Europe and beyond, which this briefing aims to summarise.
 To hear more about our aviation work, get in touch.

 Download this policy mapping for your records.